China developer Shimao looks to repay $11.8 billion debt over 3-8 years -sources

 HONG KONG :Cash-strapped Chinese developer Shimao Group has proposed a two-class restructuring plan to offshore creditors to repay $11.8 billion over a period of three to eight years, according to two sources with direct knowledge of the matter and a document seen by Reuters.

-Shanghai-based Shimao first missed a public offshore bond obligation last month.
-With an outstanding $6.1 billion worth of international bonds, Shimao is the sixth largest issuer among Chinese developers, according to Refinitiv.
+Shanghai-based Shimao, which first missed a public offshore bond obligation last month, is the first major Chinese developer to kick off negotiations on restructuring terms with creditors.

+China's property sector has been hit by a series of defaults on offshore debt obligations, with three of the top five bond issuers - China Evergrande Group, Kaisa Group and Sunac China - having already defaulted on their dollar bonds.
+Shimao is the sixth largest issuer.

 Shimao did not respond to request for comment.